Frequent Royal Caribbean Cruiser Shares a Key Beverage Hack - NewsBreak

 People associate umbrella drinks and colorful tropical concoctions with cruising, and fancy-looking martinis have become a nighttime staple at sea.

-Royal Caribbean ( RCL ) has certainly embraced this trend by not only putting bars pretty much everywhere on its ships but also adding new concepts to make those bars stand out.
+Royal Caribbean ( RCL ) - Get Free Report has certainly embraced this trend by not only putting bars pretty much everywhere on its ships but also adding new concepts to make those bars stand out.

 You might grab a bacon-topped-Manhattan at the brand new Mason Jar on Wonder of the Seas, try a tequila flight at Sabor on the handful of ships that offer that Mexican concept, or sip a frozen drink at the cruise line's Lime & Coconut pool bars, which are dotted around its pool decks.